-Newer breast implants have a very long lifespan.
-The idea that they will only last a decade is no longer the case.
+Newer breast implants have a long lifespan.
+The idea that they will only last 10 years is no longer the case.
 However, if you had your initial breast augmentation performed in your 20’s, there is a good chance that your implants will need to be replaced at some point during your lifetime.
+Any woman who has breast implant surgery has a 25% chance of needing a further surgery on her breasts.
 Furthermore, aesthetics change.
-What may have looked good at 23 may no longer fit your lifestyle at 43.
+What may have looked good at age 23 may no longer fit your lifestyle at age 43.
 It’s also important to keep in mind that a breast implant is a medical device.
 And as with any device, like a knee replacement, things can go wrong.
 It’s rare, but it can happen.
 Couple this with aging skin and breast tissue that may no longer be able to hold your implant as firmly in place, and it’s easy to see why breast implant exchange is a hot topic these days.

 Board certified plastic surgeon Dr. Sean Doherty has extensive experience in all aspects of breast surgery.
 His job with every breast implant exchange patient is to help you identify what it is, exactly, that is bothering you about your breasts as well as the best procedure to correct the problem.
 The first step in this journey is to schedule a consultation at one of his Boston area offices.

 Breast Implant Exchange Consultation